+Vegetables can be demanding plants.
+Whereas ‘weeds’ can scratch a living anywhere, vegetables require attention.
+Most need fertile soil, protection from wind, regular watering, and some help to defend themselves against pests.
+You cannot simply dig a hole in the ground, plant your veg, and expect it to thrive.
 A little planning before planting your vegetable garden will go a long way in helping to create a productive and manageable garden space.
+Draw a vegetable garden map on a piece of paper.
 Focus your resources on planting only enough of what you would like to eat and enjoy.
-Vegetables may be grown in containers as well as in a traditional ground bed.
+Vegetables may be grown in containers or raised beds, as well as in a traditional ground bed.
 Follow these tips to success.

 All vegetables need direct sunshine to be productive.
 It may be just enough space for a tomato plant or a patch of lettuce.
 Or it may be a plot that will accommodate a selection of veggies to grow.
 It may be in the ground or it may be in a container on the patio.
 Vegetables are versatile and several methods of growing will work.

-In ground beds, blend in organic matter to help condition the soil for optimal plant growth.
+In ground beds or raised beds, blend in organic matter to help condition the soil for optimal plant growth.
 Adding compost like Nature’s Yield Organic Compost, peat moss or bark mulch to the soil will improve aeration, water holding capacity and nutrient availability.
+This is usually an annual operation.

 Cool season vs Warm season crops

 Vegetable crops may be sorted into cool season and warm season groups.
 Begin planting cool season crops in mid-April.
 They will tolerate frosty temperatures and actually grow best when the temperatures are cool.
-This group includes lettuce and other leafy greens, radishes, carrots, beets, onions, cabbage, cauliflower and broccoli among others.
+This group includes lettuce and other leafy greens, radishes, carrots, beets, onions, cabbage, cauliflower, broccoli and peas among others.

 Begin planting warm season crops in mid-May after the chance of a frost has passed.
 These crops do not like the cold and prefer the warm temperatures that our Colorado summer has to offer in order to grow their best.
 This group includes tomatoes, peppers, beans, corn, cucumber & squash.